schahriar/supertask/README.md

 ```

 ## What's the difference between a Task and a Function?
 Functions can't be shared within Clusters or networks in JS unlike many other types that can be trasferred in form of JSON.
-That's because of **context** and **closures**.
-If we could ignore closures and instead stick to contexts we can pass the source of these functions across a network and re-compile then through the VM Core Module provided with NodeJS from source.
+That's because of **globals** and **closures**.
+If we could ignore closures and instead stick to globals we can pass the source of these functions across a network and re-compile then through the VM Core Module provided with NodeJS from source.
 In fact `require` itself uses VM to process modules. *Moreover Functions can be converted to Tasks but without [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
-Although you can provide global variable access through Task#context which can be useful at times.*
+Although you can provide global variable access through Task#globals which can be useful at times.*

 ## API
 [API documentation is available here.](./documentation/api.md)